GioF71/tidal-connect/README.md

                       snd_rpi_hifiberry_dacplus
 ```

-Great, Moode has just disabled the onboard audio and set the hat to the default card.
+Great, Moode has just disabled the onboard audio and set the Hifiberry HAT as the default card.
 So let's configure Tidal Connect:

 ```text
 ./configure.sh -i 0 -f "Moode Living Aux1" -m "Raspberry Pi 3b"
 ```

-Replace the second and third string to your liking.
+Replace the second and third strings to your liking.
 Once configured, start the service as usual:

 ```text
 docker-compose up -d